An ounce of preparation = (several) pounds of home-cooked food.

 At the end of a busy day, preparing a nutritious home-cooked meal can be difficult and time consuming, especially when there are kids to chase around.
 Personally, I find that the food preparation portion of meal planning (and the copious dishes that come with it) to be the biggest hurdle to surmount, both in terms of time and energy.

-Making healthy meals can be particularly tricky when entering into a busy or stressful period of time – such as welcoming home a new baby, a crazy school and work schedule, or when your house is undergoing renovations.
+Making healthy meals can be particularly tricky when entering into a busy or stressful period of time – such as welcoming home a new baby, a crazy school and work schedule, when your house is undergoing renovations, or when you unexpectedly find yourself dealing with any of those things, plus a global pandemic.

 Condensing food preparation